-When somebody just couldn’t take it any longer, they’d dart from their seat, and bolt towards the nearest exit.
-On the face of every wide eyed child who didn’t have the courage to attempt what they were now witnessing, there would be a strong desire, an urging that the fleeing child, who by then was screaming in an animal rage, would somehow be successful.
-Regardless, soon enough the running rabbit would be tackled, and beaten down by the “guards”, and shortly thereafter forced to the front of the group, and raged upon for hours, and then begin the program anew.
-One of the cruelest, and oddest things at the blimp hanger were large metal doors that remained open at the far end, giving the confined children a constant view of trees that blew in the wind, and of cars that passed by, unsuspecting of the hell that was going on inside that “abandoned” facility.
+When somebody couldn’t take it any longer, they’d dart from their seat, and bolt towards the nearest exit.
+On the face of every wide eyed child who didn’t have the courage to attempt what they were now witnessing, there would be a strong desire, an urging that the fleeing child, who by then was screaming in an animal rage, would somehow succeed.
+Regardless, soon enough the running rabbit would be tackled, and beaten down by the “guards“, children, or young adults themselves, and shortly forced back to the front of the group, and raged at for hours, and of course begin the program anew.
+One of the cruelest things at the blimp hanger were large metal doors that remained open at the far end, giving the confined children a constant view of trees that blew in the wind, and of cars that passed by, unsuspecting of the hell that was going on inside that “abandoned” facility.

 Those that joined the program voluntarily, were led to believe they could leave at any time they wanted, only to learn that if they did choose to leave, there was no way the staff was going to allow that to happen.
 If an adult that entered the program tried to voluntarily leave, they would be forcibly held down, tied up, and turned over to a more secure “home” environment.
-I remember one such newcomer who was in the program for approximately one month, stood up, and politely proclaimed he had enough, and was leaving.
+Literally, they were kidnapped.
+I recall a newcomer who was in the program for approximately one month, stood up, and politely proclaimed he had enough, and was leaving.
 As he started to move toward the stairs to leave, he was grabbed by several staff members, and forced back into his seat.
 I remember that example because he was not only a law student at the University of Miami, but his younger brother was my oldcomer.
 He had entered The Seed program voluntarily due to family duress, as he was refused contact with his younger brother.
-This too, took place at the Tropical Park facility, in the very same room the young man had jumped through the large plate glass window, which had once been the viewing room for the races that took place on the race track that was still visible from the room.
+This young man had entered the program so he could retain a relationship with his younger brother.
+This event took place at the Tropical Park facility, in the very same room the young man had jumped through the large plate glass window, which had once been the viewing room for the races that took place on the race track that was still visible from the room.

-The Mayor of Hialeah was one of the first government officials to see through Barker’s guise.
-The mayor evicted The Seed from Tropical Park.
+The Mayor of Hialeah was one of the first government officials to see through Barker’s facade.
+The mayor evicted The Seed from Tropical Park, calling Barker a dangerous Hitler.
 The program was forced to leave the city of Miami as well.
 Newspaper writers began to write negatively about the controversial program.
 One journalist wrote that Barker was more dangerous than Adolf Hitler.
 Parents began to pull their children from the program.
 Barker, who had dreamed of being the mayor of his own “Seed City” was forced to return to the broken down facility near the Everglades in Fort Lauderdale where the south Florida project had begun.
 I especially hated the Fort Lauderdale location as the road to get there was the route my father would take we he, and I would bass fish out on Alligator Alley in the Everglades.

 At The Seed’s peak, Barker tried to get the state of Florida to give him a huge tract of land in central Florida to build his own city, Seed City.
 All of this was happening around the same time Jim Jones forced The People’s Temple cult members to ingest a volatile cocktail of strychnine, and Kool Aid.
 Kool Aid, and stale peanut butter, and jelly sandwiches on white bread is what Seedlings had to endure for “lunch” on a daily basis.